Cuckold: History of the term

 A reed warbler raising the chick of a common cuckoo; the term "cuckold" is derived from the cuckoo's tendency to lay eggs in the nests of other birds.

 The word cuckold derives from the cuckoo bird, alluding to its brood parasitism, or tendency to lay its eggs in the nests of other birds.
 The association is common in medieval folklore, literature, and iconography.

 English usage first appears about 1250 in the medieval debate poem The Owl and the Nightingale.
 It was characterized as an overtly blunt term in John Lydgate's The Fall of Princes, c.
 1440.
 William Shakespeare's writing often referred to cuckolds, with several of his characters suspecting they had become one.

 The word often implies that the husband is deceived; that he is unaware of his wife's unfaithfulness and may not know until the arrival or growth of a child plainly not his (as with cuckoo birds).

 The female equivalent cuckquean first appears in English literature in 1562, adding a feminine suffix to the cuck.

 A related word, first appearing in 1520, is wittol, which substitutes wit (in the sense of knowing) for the first part of the word, referring to a man aware of and reconciled to his wife's infidelity.

+Cuckold is also abbreviated as cuck (and the verbal or adjectival form cuckolded to cucked, etc.), particularly as internet slang, which has also recently taken on a pejorative political undertone as well as sexual.

-Frequency of Cuckoldry
+Frequency of cuckoldry

 Scientific evidence is that cuckoldry has been a fairly rare phenomenon.
-Studies of genetic genealogist Maarten Larmuseau show that in Western society only 1–2% of births come from unfaithful mothers.
+Studies, including one from genetic genealogist Maarten Larmuseau, show that in Western society only 1–2% of births come from unfaithful mothers.